openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

     introduce new profiles to the mix.
   - Some of the things to consider if new profiles are introduce are:
       - How would we validate such profile?
+      - What will happen to operators that had implemented metrics collection profiles but did not implement the latest profile.
       - How would we ensure teams that adopted metrics collection profiles implement the new profile?
       - How would we aid developers implementing the new profile?
 ### Drawbacks